 \section{Introduction}

-Self-localization algorithms that maintain an accurate estimate of a robot's egomotion or pose (i.e., position, velocity, and orientation) in challenging environments is a fundamental component of modern autonomy.
-While self-localization algorithms exist in many forms, a common solution is visual-inertial odometry (VIO).
-VIO fuses camera and inertial measurement unit (IMU) data to estimate a robot's egomotion \cite{gui2015review}; these sensors are inexpensive, lightweight, and enable six degree-of-freedom pose estimation with metric scale.
-Traditionally, VIO approaches rely on classical filtering or optimization-based back-ends to estimate the local pose change that best explains the relative motion of tracked visual features between frames.
-However, these heuristic VIO feature trackers are ``brittle'' in challenging environments (e.g., scenes with motion blur).
-Recent work has explored data-driven replacements for these brittle classical systems.
+Maintaining an accurate estimate of a robot's egomotion (i.e., position, velocity, and orientation) in challenging environments remains a difficult problem.
+A common method of egomotion estimation is visual-inertial odometry (VIO), which fuses camera and inertial measurement unit (IMU) data to determine the metric pose change between sequential camera frames \cite{gui2015review}.
+Traditionally, VIO approaches rely on classical filtering or optimization-based back-ends to estimate the pose change that best explains the relative motion of tracked visual features.
+However, these classical VIO feature trackers are often ``brittle'' in challenging scenes and under rapid motion (due to, e.g., motion blur).
+Recent work has explored data-driven replacements for classical estimators.

-In data-driven systems, neural networks are trained via supervised \cite{gurturk2021ytu,chen2019selective,clark2017vinet} or self supervised \cite{almalioglu2019selfvio,wei2021unsupervised} losses to model the complex relationship between the sensor measurements and robot egomotion.
-While neural networks trained with these loss functions are increasing in popularity and accuracy, they both have major flaws.
-Neural networks trained using supervised loss functions struggle to generalize beyond the initial training set.
-The generalization of supervised neural networks improves with the inclusion of more data, but labelling this data is costly.
-Consequently, self-supervised loss formulations, which do not require data labelling, are replacing supervised formulations.
-Despite recent advances \cite{almalioglu2019selfvio,wei2021unsupervised}, self-supervised approaches do not leverage knowledge from the domain of sensor fusion, so network-based approaches provide no notion of uncertainty with their predictions.
-Further, these approaches do not properly utilize the scale information contained within the IMU measurements, which is fundamental in classical sensor fusion.
+In data-driven systems, neural networks are trained via supervised \cite{gurturk2021ytu,chen2019selective,clark2017vinet} or self-supervised \cite{almalioglu2019selfvio,wei2021unsupervised} learning to model the complex relationship between sensor measurements and robot egomotion.
+While neural networks are increasing in popularity and accuracy, they still have limitations.
+Networks trained using supervised loss functions struggle to generalize beyond the initial training set.
+Generalization improves with the inclusion of more data, but labelling these data is costly.
+Consequently, self-supervised loss formulations, which do not require data labelling, are replacing supervised learning in many areas.
+However, despite many advances \cite{almalioglu2019selfvio,wei2021unsupervised}, self-supervised approaches do not typically leverage knowledge from the domain of sensor fusion, so network-based methods provide no notion of uncertainty with their predictions.
+Furthermore, for VIO, these approaches may not properly utilize scale information contained within the IMU measurements, which is fundamental in classical sensor fusion.